crashdump/iatt/README.md

 Dependencies/Requirements
 -------------------------
-It's based on the exellent python-scapy library and the python-daemon package.
+It's based on the excellents scapy and python-daemon libraries.

-On Debian based systems a simple command like that should do the trick.

-  aptitude install python-scapy python-daemon
+        python3 -m venv env
+        source env/bin/activate
+        pip install -r requirements.txt

 Usage
 -----
 To run the arpaction as a deamon, it's as simple as:

 To start the process:

-    python arpaction.py start
+        python iatt.py start

 To stop the process:

-    python arpaction.py stop
+        python iatt.py stop

 To restart the process:

-    python arpaction.py restart
+        python iatt.py restart

 And to start in debug mode (no daemon, log to stdout):

-    python arpaction.py debug
+        python iatt.py debug

 Modules
 -------
 There are two kind of modules:
-    *   Actions: Are executed first on an event and the output result is stored
+ * Actions: Are executed first on an event, and the output result is stored
  * Alerts: Are executed afterwards.
 Can access the output result of Actions modules.

-For now, I've written thoses:
+For now, I have implemented:

  *   Actions:
    * ReverseName
    * NmapScan
  *   Alert
    * SendMail
    * MysqlStore

 Configuration
 -------------
-This program is still in early development stage so you'll have to edit arpaction.py to change the settings.
+This program is still in early development stages, so you'll have to edit arpaction.py to change the settings.